blogmarketing/blogmarketing.github.io/_posts/2024-01-16-reasons-business-use-email-marketing.md

 **Elevate Email Personalization: Beyond Names and into Tailored Engagement**

 In the realm of email marketing, personalization goes beyond a simple first name greeting.
-It's about crafting emails that resonate with each individual subscriber, fostering a sense of connection and driving engagement.
+It's about crafting emails that **[resonate with each individual subscriber]({% post_url 2024-01-17-use-personalization-boost-sales %})**, fostering a sense of connection and driving engagement.
 While personalization techniques like name insertion are effective, they form the foundation for a deeper level of personalization that can transform your email campaigns.

 **Personalization through Segmentation**